marinelaclem/EDA_Project/README.md

 # Netflix Content Exploratory Data Analysis (EDA)

 ## Introduction:
 This project is a comprehensive exploration of Netflix's vast content library.
-With the entertainment industry rapidly evolving, understanding patterns in content creation can offer valuable insights for producers, marketers, and enthusiasts alike.
+With the entertainment industry rapidly evolving, understanding patterns in content creation can offer valuable insights for producers and enthusiasts alike.

 ## Key Findings: